YCChenVictor/blog-frontend/_posts/personal/1993-09-01-How-to-live-life.md

 ## Introduction

 I never thought it is a problem until I am making 1 million NTD a year.
-Before it happens, I am always trying to make more.
+Before it happens, I am always trying to make more because to be more tranquil, I must try to have more resources.

 ## Why?

-There are lots of rules to follow; for example, making more money, getting a serious relationship, traveling around the world, making good relationship between family members, helping others, keeping being thankful, ...etc

-But why?
-I should start to explore this issue.
+This article serves a guidance to me to find a tranquil status.

 ## How?

-I really do not know how to deal with this topic, but I can systemically decompose it.
-Noted that the concept of spirit is not the scope of this article, although I know it exists.
-As a result, I am going to decompose myself into physically outter world, emotionally inner world, and the concept of spirit and give scores (1 to 5) to these states and should tried my best to raise the scores.
+I am going to decompose myself into physically outter world, emotionally inner world, and the concept of spirit and give scores (1 to 5) to these states based on tranquility and should tried my best to raise the scores.

 ### physically outter world